Is Certbot Safe?

 Frequently Asked Questions

-Yes, it is safe to use. certbot has a Nerq Trust Score of 70.0/100 (B).
+Yes, it is safe to use. certbot with a Nerq Trust Score of 70.0/100 (B).
 Strongest signal: security (90/100).
-Score based on security (90/100), popularity (75/100).
+Score based on Security (90/100), Popularity (75/100).

 What is Certbot's trust score?

 certbot: 70.0/100 (B).
-Score based on: security (90/100), popularity (75/100).
+Score based on Security (90/100), Popularity (75/100).
 Scores update as new data becomes available.
 API: GET nerq.ai/v1/preflight?target=certbot

 What are safer alternatives to Certbot?